ballerina-platform/ballerina-lang/docs/lang-ref/packaging.md

 ## Ballerina programs

 The source directory contains all the code that the developer writes and may have files in multiple packages (and therefore multiple directories).
-However, third-party dependencies (which are used via import statements) are discovered from a repository (see below) and are not physically located within the program source hierarchy.
+However, third-party dependencies (which are used via import statements) are discovered from a [repository](#ballerina-repository) and are not physically located within the program source hierarchy.
 The directory structure will be as follows:

 ```
 program-name/